ece362-purdue/f2022-public-labs/lab-0.2/lab_0.2.md

     ![ARM Account registration page](./images/account-info.png)

-6. Hit `Create` and you should be able to login into your ARM account.
+6. Hit `Create` and you should be able to login into your ARM account. -->

 ## ARM Development Studio IDE installation

+1. You don't need to install the IDE on lab machines; they are already pre-installed.
-1. ARM Development Studio IDE requires a Windows or Linux PC.
+2. ARM Development Studio IDE requires a Windows or Linux PC.
 If you hold a Mac machine, please refer to the Lab machine to use this software.
-2. Visit the [ARM Developer Studio website](https://developer.arm.com/downloads/-/arm-development-studio-downloads) to download the newest IDE.
+3. Visit the [ARM Developer Studio website](https://developer.arm.com/downloads/-/arm-development-studio-downloads) to download the newest IDE.
-3. After the download completes, please go to the section corresponding to your PC operating system and proceed with the remaining steps:
+4. After the download completes, please go to the section corresponding to your PC operating system and proceed with the remaining steps:
    1. [Windows PC](#windows)
    2. [Linux PC](#linux)